pindjouf/BXL-Cyber-Camp/README.md

 - #### Through projects like [Client-Server Architecture](https://github.com/pindjouf/BXL-Cyber-Camp/tree/main/Linuxx/projects/linux_client_server_project)

     - **Summary:** Where I learned about the classic client-server architecture by setting up a Linux server and a workstation.
 The server, without a GUI, was configured to run essential services including DHCP (isc-dhcp-server) for automatic IP addressing, DNS (bind) for resolving internal resources and redirecting external ones, and HTTP + MariaDB + GLPI for web-based IT management.
 I implemented weekly backups of configuration files into a single compressed archive and enabled SSH for remote management.
-Optionally, backups were stored on a separate disk partition, mounted only during the backup process.

 - #### And [Monitoring 101](https://github.com/pindjouf/BXL-Cyber-Camp/tree/main/Linuxx/projects/monitoring_101)